allynt/esdoc-mp/README.md

 Why esdoc-mp ?
 --------------------------------------

-Metadata is typically complex in structure and highly inefficient in terms of developer productivity.
-By radically simplifying the deserialisation of metadata so that developers can work with plain objects in the programming language of their choice has been objectively proven to be a strong boost to developer productivity.
+Metadata handling is typically complex and highly inefficient in terms of developer productivity.  esdoc-mp simmplifyies metadata handling by allowing developers to work with simple objects in the programming language of their choice.
+This approach has been objectively proven to be a strong boost to developer productivity.

 Who uses esdoc-mp ?